 Baptism is the public demonstration of a personal transformation.
 It is an outward display of a person’s decision to follow Christ.
 Most questions about baptism at epikos are answered in this Baptism FAQ.

 If you are thinking baptism might be right for you, we offer a Baptism Class to help you prepare.
 (Read more about it in the article below.)
-The next class is offered a few times throughout the year.
-The next class will be offered at the following dates and locations.
-Choose the one that is most convenient for you.
-Registration is required.
+The class is offered a few times throughout the year.
+The next class will be in October.
+Please register by clicking the button below.

 “How Can I Know If I’m Ready for Baptism?”